sfigg/commercialization-public/manufacture/desktop/windows-10-s-manufacturing-mode.md

 ## Exclude the manufacturing registry key from recovery

-Now we'll create a file that automates the exclusion of the customizations registry key when you capture settings for recovery.
-This ensures that your PC doesn't restore the customization registry key during the recovery process.
+When you create a recovery package, you want to make sure to exclude the manufacturing registry key.
+Create an exclusion file that you use with scanstate to capture a recovery package.

-1. Create an xml file in a text editor.
+1. Create an .xml file in a text editor.

 2. Copy and paste the following code.
 This tells ScanState to not capture the registry key in the recovery package that it creates: